2025 Orange Bowl: Second quarter

 Backup quarterback Steve Angeli (pictured in 2023) came into the game after Riley Leonard was injured.
 He led the Fighting Irish on a drive that ended in a field goal, cutting down Penn State's lead to 10–3 as time expired in the half.

 On the first play of the second quarter, a pass from Allar fell incomplete to Nicholas Singleton, and the Nittany Lions settled for a 20-yard field goal attempt by Ryan Barker.
 Barker connected on the kick, giving Penn State a 3–0 lead with less than ten seconds elapsed in the second quarter and capping off a 14-play, 55-yard drive by scoring the first points of the game.

 The kickoff following the field goal resulted in a touchback, giving Notre Dame possession of the ball on its own 25 yard-line.
 Notre Dame got a first down, converting a third-and-2 from their own 33 yard-line with a quarterback run, and proceed to march to the 50 yard-line on ensuing plays.
 But after losing 4 yards on a run on a 2nd and 6 from midfield, and only gaining 3 yards on third down, Notre Dame punted the ball away to the Penn State 10 yard-line.

 After the punt, Penn state had the ball with 9:35 remaining in the half.
-The Nitanny Lions then went on a 15-play, 90-yard drive that consumed 7:17 of game clock.
-On the second play of that drive, Allen broke off off a 20-yard run.
+The Nittany Lions then went on a 15-play, 90-yard drive that consumed 7:17 of game clock.
+On the second play of that drive, Allen broke off a 20-yard run.
 Drew Allar converted a fourth down with a pass to Tyler Warren inside the red zone, keeping the drive alive.
 Three plays later, facing a 3rd and 3 from the Notre Dame 5 yard-line, Singleton punched in a 7-yard touchdown run and Ryan Barker converted the extra point to extend the lead to 10–0.

 Notre Dame took a touchback on the ensuing kickoff.
 The Fighting Irish began the drive with short passes from Leonard to Aneyas Williams and Evans to move the chains.
 During the drive, Leonard was removed after taking a hit from Zane Durant and Dvon J-Thomas, and backup Steve Angeli entered the game.
 Beginning on the fourth play of the drive, with a 2nd and 10 from Notre Dame's own 40 yard-line with 1:39 remaining in the game, Angeli and the Irish marched down the field, converting three third downs and moving into Penn State's red zone.
 But after Angeli was sacked by Abdul Carter, Notre Dame called a timeout with two seconds left in the half.
 Notre Dame's Mitch Jeter then drilled a 41-yard field goal, cutting Penn State's lead to 10–3 at halftime.